giantswarm/docs/sources/reference/info.md

-description: Reference page for the `swarm info` command which allows you to get some basic information your login and environment status.
+description: Reference page for the `swarm info` command, which allows you to get some basic information on your login and environment status.

 # Getting basic information